 Employees may not use any District facility, vehicle, electronic communication system, equipment, or materials to perform outside work.
 These items (including security codes and electronic records such as e-mail) are District property.

+Local, state and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.
 03.1321

 Use of Personal Cell Phones/Telecommunication Devices